gazebosim/gz-gui/tutorials/03_plugins.md

 ## Writing plugins

-An Gazebo GUI plugin is a shared library that defines a widget.
+A Gazebo GUI plugin is a shared library that defines a widget.
 The plugin contains [QML](https://doc.qt.io/qt-5/qtqml-index.html) code that specifies what the widget looks like, as well as C++ code that defines the plugin's behavior and ties it to other libraries.